luigifcruz/radio-core/README.md

 ## Hacking
 If you are interested in the core DSP, you are in the right place!
 If you want to tinker with the code and make your own application, you should look for the [PyAudio](https://github.com/luigifreitas/PyRadio) Repository.
 If you just want to use to listen to some good music, try the [CyberRadio](https://github.com/luigifreitas/CyberRadio) Desktop App.

-## Roadmap
-This is a list of unfinished tasks that I pretend to pursue soon.
-Pull requests are more than welcome!
-- [ ] Improve documentation.
-- [ ] Improve PLL implementation.
-- [ ] Implement RDS Decoder.